-Histopathology of fish diseases IHC applied to fish diseases ISH applied to fish diseases
+Histopathology of fish diseases IHC applied to fish diseases

 Assessment

 During each day participants are encouraged to take part in the discussions on the subjects presented.

 A specific session at the end of the course is allocated for discussion and evaluation of the course and at the end of the course a questionnaire for course evaluation will be delivered to all participants.